 Matthew Piers is a shareholder and the president of Hughes Socol Piers Resnick & Dym, Ltd., as well as a member of the firm’s Management Committee.
-He is an internationally recognized trial attorney, with a practice concentrated on complex litigation matters.
+He is an internationally recognized trial and appellate attorney, with a practice concentrated on complex litigation matters.
 He has over 40 years of experience in complex and class action litigation in a broad array of federal and state courts around the country.
 For plaintiffs, he has obtained hundreds of millions of dollars in verdicts and settlements including single case amounts exceeding $200 million.
-He has also successfully defended claims involving claims for hundreds of millions of dollars.
+He has also successfully defended litigation involving claims for hundreds of millions of dollars.

 After three years of college at Cornell University, Mr. Piers enrolled in the University of Chicago Law School, where he graduated in 1974.
 He worked for a year as a staff attorney at the Legal Assistance Foundation of Chicago, and then established a private litigation practice.
 From 1984 to 1989, Mr. Piers served as Deputy Corporation Counsel of the City of Chicago, supervising all litigation for the City under the administration of Mayor Harold Washington.
 He joined HSPRD in 1989.